cc-cecelia/Objected-Oriented-Programming/README.md

 # Object-Oriented Programming Project

-This repository contains a series of tasks developed as part of an Object-Oriented Programming course.
+This repository contains a series of individual tasks developed as part of an Object-Oriented Programming course with more than 16000+ lines of java code in total.
 Each task is divided into multiple units, with three iterations for each unit.
 The project was developed using IntelliJ IDEA.

 ## Project Breakdown